Westport Second-Degree Assault Lawyer

 In another provision, Section 53a-60d outlaws DUI / DWI related assaults.
 That is when an individual can get arrested for assault in the second-degree with a motor vehicle for causing serious physical injury to another while operating a motor vehicle under the influence of alcohol or drugs.
 A Westport second-degree assault attorney can inform individuals about what defenses are available to them.

 What Are The Penalties for a Second-Degree Arrest?

-Second-degree assault is generally treated as a Class D felony in Westport, which is punishable by up to five years in prison and a fine of up to $5,000.
+As a skilled attorney can attest, second-degree assault is generally treated as a Class D felony in Westport, which is punishable by up to five years in prison and a fine of up to $5,000.
 However, Section 53a-60 now provides that when the assault results in a serious physical injury, the offense bumps up to a Class C felony punishable by up to ten years’ imprisonment and a fine of up to $10,000.

 Assault in the second-degree with a motor vehicle and assault in the second degree with a firearm are both classified as Class D felonies with exposure of up to 5 years in jail.

-Should I Work with a Westport Second-Degree Assault Attorney Today?
+Work With a Westport Second-Degree Assault Attorney

-Absolutely.
 Thousands of Westport residents suffer from situations of family violence.
 However, when violent situations result in criminal actions, you should take the necessary steps to protect themselves—a process which may include speaking with a Westport second-degree assault lawyer.